 The good news is that there are lots of excellent, well-documented open source (i.e., free) tools available to test and monitor your wireless network.

-As for the Wi-Fi adapter, if you're using Linux , save yourself the heartache and get the most
+As for the Wi-Fi adapter, if you're using Linux , save yourself the heartache and get the most popular

 "go-to" for wireless security pros, an Alfa, based on the RTL8187L Ralink chipset.
 At first sight, it seems a bit unwieldy, maybe a little old-fashioned with its USB cable attachment, but with a high-gain antenna and the suction cup attachment, war-walking with an Alfa isn't too unpleasant.
 There are certainly other options out there in more convenient form factors, but at an average price of $25, you can't go wrong.
 I personally buy them in bulk and give them out as holiday gifts to co-workers.
 Everyone should own an Alfa.
 But if you'd like to investigate other choices, the friendly developers at Aircrack-NG have helpfully posted one of the best compatibility lists around.